nishanth0497/Youtube_data_scrapping_guvi/README.md

 ## Youtube_data_scrapping_and_analysis

 ### _Overview_:
  Extract youtube data using Google's youtube API and create a datalake in MongoDB.
-Retrive the data and perform analysis using sql
+Retrieve the data and perform analysis using sql

 ### _Details_:
  1. This repository consists of _youtube_scrapping.py_ file, which enables users to collect data from any youtube channel.